lauragonzalezzz/bubble-sort/README.md

     declare an insertion sort function
     iterate through the array
-      declare a 'current' variable set to the array value at index i declare a 'previous' variable set to the array value at index i - 1 set a while loop to continue while the number 'previous' is greater than 0 and the value of the array at index 'previous' is greater than the value at the 'current' index set the value of array index previous + 1 to the value of the 'previous' position
+      declare a 'current' variable set to the array value at index number of iterations (i) declare a 'previous' variable set to the array value at index i - 1 set a while loop to continue while the number 'previous' is greater than 0 and the value of the array at index 'previous' is greater than the value at the 'current' index set the value of array index previous + 1 to the value of the 'previous' position